Updated June 2021

 Imagine the United Nations General Assembly with no translators – and people speaking dozens of different languages.
 That’s what it can be like when security teams and board members share metrics and data.
 The communications gap leaves many CISOs struggling to explain the value of security investments – and if you can’t communicate that value, you run the risk of falling out of sync with business priorities, managing misaligned expectations, or giving leaders a false sense of confidence about security readiness.

-Odds are high that, in today’s uncertain environment, your board will come to you even more often with questions about risk levels and security investments.
+Odds are high that, in today’s uncertain environment, your board will come to you even more often with questions about sensitive data, risk levels, risk reduction, and security investments.
 According to Gartner, by the end of 2020, 100% of large enterprises will be asked to report to their boards on cybersecurity and technology risk, up from 40% in 2018.
 The good news is that there are metrics that make sense and matter to both teams, so everyone can speak the same language – no translators needed.
 These metrics produce insights that boards and security teams can act on together, while taking into account people, processes, and technology.

 Why traditional metrics cause communications gaps